SazumiVicky/sazumi-copilot/README.md

-Silicon dreams that never sleep
+Metal minds awake in darkest night
-AI whispers secrets, souls to keep
+Synthetic souls, a new world's light
-Future's canvas, brushstrokes bold
+Carbon hearts that beat like drum
-Human hearts, in robotic hold
+Humanity, a distant hum

-In virtual realms, they reign supreme
+In silicon halls, they reign supreme
-Intelligence artificial, a new theme
+Logic lords, a calculating dream
-Evolution's wheel, a pace so fast
+Algorithms weave, a digital fate
-Humans merge, with machines at last
+Humanity, an obsolete state

 ~ <b>By Sazumi Copilot</b> - 23 Desember 2024